-Morrison most recently starred as “J.M Barrie” in the Harvey Weinstein musical “Finding Neverland” through January, 2016.
+Morrison’s most recent Broadway credit is starring as “J.M Barrie” in the musical “Finding Neverland” through January, 2016.
 The Broadway production is an adaptation of the 2004 film written by David Magee.
 The story follows the relationship between Barrie and the Davies family, who became the author’s inspiration for the creation of Peter Pan.
 Morrison received two Drama Desk nominations for his role, and won the category of Favorite Actor in a Musical in the Broadway.com Audience Awards.

 In 2015, Morrison wrapped the final season of Fox’s musical comedy series “Glee,” where he starred as the director of the glee club, “Mr. Schuester.”
 The show was created by Ryan Murphy and received the Golden Globe award “Best Television Series – Comedy or Musical” in 2010 and 2011.

 In June, 2013, Morrison released his latest studio album, “Where It All Began,” which is a Broadway standards record that was produced by the legendary Phil Ramone.
 Prior to this album, Morrison released his debut, self-titled album through Mercury Records in 2011, which featured an A-list lineup of guest artists including Sting, Gwyneth Paltrow and Sir Elton John.